 A loyalty program offers incentives or rewards to customers to encourage them to patronize a business.

 The rewards tend to grow the more the consumer spends and that’s a win for the consumer and for the retailer, which sees more repeat business from the consumer.
-This offers businesses cost-saving opportunities since it’s five times more expensive to acquire a new customer than to keep an existing one, according to the European Business Review.
+This offers businesses cost-saving opportunities since it’s anywhere from five to 25 times more expensive to acquire a new customer than to keep an existing one.

 Loyalty membership programs also offer businesses another plus: a surplus of consumer data, which can help with understanding consumer behavior – things like the types of products or services consumers are purchasing together in a transaction or whether one reward or incentive works better than the other.